The Floortime Center Story (Please Click Thru)

 His work included teaching 6th, 7th, and 8th grade at a school specializing in learning differences.
 During this time he also worked with children with a range of developmental and learning challenges using Floortime.
 Since 1998 Jake worked with Dr. Greenspan, present workshops on the DIR/Floortime model, and help families as the co-director of The Floortime Center.
-In 2009 Jake was the co-author, with Dr Stanley Greenspan, of Overcoming ADHD: Helping Your Child Become Calm, Engaged, and Focused.
+In 2017 Jake authored The Floortime Manual™, and in 2009 he was the co-author, with Dr. Stanley Greenspan, of Overcoming ADHD: Helping Your Child Become Calm, Engaged, and Focused.
 He is currently sitting as Chairman of the Board for All The Difference Inc., a DIR/Floortime non-profit in Wilmington DE, and is a Founding Member of Creative Minds International Public Charter School.

 Tim is a graduate of Kenyon College and is currently a PhD candidate in the Infancy and Early Childhood Mental Health and Development Disorders Program.
 For over a decade Tim has worked with Dr. Stanley Greenspan and his colleagues.
 He was fortunate to have seven years of personal mentorship by Dr. Greenspan in areas such as emotional development, family dynamics and intervention.
 He has also been trained by specialist in occupational, speech and visuo-cognitive therapy.